A Quick Guide to Eating for Your Heart

 Eat good fats

 Don’t avoid all fats if you want to maintain a healthy heart!
 There are certain fats that are essential to good heart health.
-These are saturated and unsaturated fats.

 This content is locked